HarshaNalluru/azure-sdk-for-js/sdk/storage/storage-blob/README.md

   const account = "account";
   const accountKey = "accountkey";

-  // Use SharedKeyCredential with storage account and account key
+  // Use StorageSharedKeyCredential with storage account and account key
-  // SharedKeyCredential is only avaiable in Node.js runtime, not in browsers const sharedKeyCredential = new SharedKeyCredential(account, accountKey);
+  // StorageSharedKeyCredential is only avaiable in Node.js runtime, not in browsers const sharedKeyCredential = new StorageSharedKeyCredential(account, accountKey);
   const blobServiceClient = new BlobServiceClient(
     `https://${account}.blob.core.windows.net`,
     sharedKeyCredential